enzoap/Be-TheHero/README.md

 # Be TheHero
 ![be-theherologon](https://user-images.githubusercontent.com/42739620/78310917-bf2f2880-7525-11ea-8a46-9aca99f2a35b.png)
-An app developed during the Omnistack week made by rocktseat for help Ong's and donors to connect with each others.
+An app developed during the Omnistack week made by rocktseat to help Ong's and donors to connect with each others.

 Be TheHero of your community, help Ong's that care for animals and need assistance, connect with her and give a donate to help them to continue.